Skip to content

 Note

-For aircraft not tracking via an Arrival Gate (ML TCU shall clear aircraft for approach via the appropriate arrival gate:), ML TCU is required to coordinate descent of aircraft into EN ADC airspace.
+For aircraft not tracking via an Arrival Gate, ML TCU is required to coordinate descent of aircraft into EN ADC airspace.

 When "The Coffin" is released, ML TCU is required to coordinate any use of Runway 27 to EN ADC prior to use.